dansobota/Oregon7Q10/README.md

 # Oregon7Q10
-Functions to calculate 7Q10 statistics in Oregon
+Function to calculate 7Q10 statistics in Oregon

 This package contains a function returns the lowest seven-day average discharge expected once every 10 years based on a continuous record of data.
 The 7Q10 can reflect an annual, seasonal, or monthly statistic.
 Methods are consistent with the EPA's DFLOW methods.

-References:
+## References:
 https://www.epa.gov/waterdata/dflow

 https://nepis.epa.gov/Exe/ZyPDF.cgi/30001JEH.PDF?Dockey=30001JEH.PD